 - Records of your payments for supplies, labor, etc.

-Hire an arbiter.
-If you are on fairly good terms with a client, or they are withholding payment for what they consider a valid reason (such as dissatisfaction with part of the job), then arbitration might be a less stressful way to resolve the issues and get paid.
-Arbitration can cost as much as small claims court, and usually the parties split the cost.
+If you are on fairly good terms with a client, or they are withholding payment for what they consider a valid reason (such as dissatisfaction with part of the job), then arbitration might be a less stressful way to resolve the issues and get your payment.
+Arbitration can cost as much as small claims court, and usually, the parties split the cost.
 An arbiter’s decision is legally binding.

-Go to superior court.
-If your client owes you more than allowed in small claims court, you can either sue for the maximum permitted in small claims and take a loss on the rest, or you can file in general superior court.
-While this is still as straightforward as filing in small claims, you may want to hire a lawyer for this option.
+If your client owes you more than allowed in small claims court, you can sue for the maximum permitted in small claims and take a loss on the rest, or you can file in general superior court.
+While this is as straightforward as filing in small claims, you may want to hire a lawyer for this option.

 Debt collection agencies

 Some contractors prefer to avoid the hassle of debt collection by hiring an agency to handle it.
-Debt collection agencies have expertise and experience in collecting payments, and because they are not directly involved in the project and customer relations, they can put pressure on your client.
+Debt collection agencies have expertise and experience in collecting payments.
+Because they are not directly involved in the project and customer relations, they can put some pressure on your client as long as they comply with the laws for debtor treatment.
 This could be a cheaper option than legal action as well.

 If you choose this route, select your debt collection company carefully.
 In addition to pricing, check its reputation through customer reviews and referrals.
 Find a company that specializes in the construction industry if you can.

 Finances are as important to the job as the project itself.
-By taking some care in the contract and billing process, you can avoid late payments.
-However, if you do have trouble getting paid, especially that retainage, there are options for getting the recompense you earned.
+You can avoid late payments by taking some care in the contract and billing process.
+However, if you do have trouble getting your payment, especially that retainage, you have options for getting the recompense you earned.